thoughtspot/rest-api-sdk/sdks/typescript/UsersApi.md

 # **updateUser**
 > void updateUser(updateUserRequest)

-  Version: 9.0.0.cl or later   Updates a user object.
+  Version: 9.0.0.cl or later   Updates the properties of a user object.
 You can modify user properties such as username, email, and share notification settings.
 You can also assign new groups and Orgs, remove the user from a group or Org, reset password, and modify user preferences.
 Requires `ADMINISTRATION` (**Can administer ThoughtSpot**) privilege.
+If [Role-Based Access Control (RBAC)](https://developers.thoughtspot.com/docs/rbac) is enabled on your instance, the `USER_ADMINISTRATION` (**Can manage users**) privilege is required.

 ### Example